adempiere/adempiere-ui-gateway/README.md

 ./start-all.sh -d default , or
 ./start-all.sh -d
 ```
 The script *start-all.sh* carries out the steps of the automatic installation.

   Depending on the parameter following the *-d* flag, the script assembles the file **docker-compose.yml** by appending the contents of the corresponding docker compose service files; it then calls docker compose with the correct file (`docker compose -f docker-compose.yml`).

-If no flag and/or parameter is given, the call will default to `docker compose -f docker-compose.yml` for the services combination standard.
+  If no flag and/or parameter is given, the call will default to `docker compose -f docker-compose.yml` for the services combination **standard**.
 If directories *postgresql/postgres_database* and *postgresql/backups* do not exist, they are created.

 **Legacy** (flag "-l")